 Trigonometry and Vector Components

-To analyze the forces on the force table, it is essential to understand how to resolve vectors into their components.
+To analyze the forces on the force table, Make sure you understand how to resolve vectors into their components.
+It matters.
 Given a force vector F at an angle θ with respect to the positive x-axis, the x and y components are calculated as follows:

 Fx = F cos(θ)